Beginner's Guide to Homemade Maple Syrup

 - At this point, you can move indoors, if you aren't there already.
 Transfer the sap into a saucepan and continue to boil the sap until it takes on a consistency of syrup and has reached a temperature of 219 degrees or 7 degrees above the boiling point for your altitude.

-- Once finished, you will want to filter out the sediment in the syrup.
-You could purchase a food grade filter, but the maker syrup maker could just as easily use coffee filters.
+- When it's finished, you will want to filter out the sediment in the syrup.
+You could purchase a food grade filter, but the maker syrup maker could just as easily use fine cheesecloth.
 You could also let the syrup stand overnight in the refrigerator, letting the sediment sink to the bottom.
-You can them pour off the syrup, leaving the sediment in the pan.
+Then, simply pour off the syrup, leaving the sediment in the pan.

-- Reheat the syrup to 190 degrees and pour the syrup into sterilized ball jars.
+- Reheat the syrup to 190 degrees and pour the syrup into sterilized ball or syrup jars.
 Screw on sterilized lids and leave on the counter to seal.

 - Sealed jars will keep over one year.
-Once open, use within 2 months.
+Once open, you'll want to use it within 2 month.
+I doubt that will be a problem.

 © 2014 Sarah